 When can I complete a Corporate Counsel Externship?

-- The weekly seminar and writing requirements are required to receive academic credit.
+- The concurrent weekly seminar and writing requirements are required to receive academic credit.

 - The Corporate Counsel Externship course is generally offered in the Spring semester.
 A student placed at a corporate counsel office may elect to take the general Attorney Practice Externship seminar if the Corporate Counsel course is not offered or feasible.

-- Due to COVID-19, seminars will be conducted online through a combination of synchronous Zoom sessions and asynchronous writing and discussion assignments.
+- Seminars will be conducted online through a combination of synchronous Zoom sessions and asynchronous writing and discussion assignments.
 You must be available to attend the synchronous Zoom sessions.

 -